puristajs/purista/website/src/handbook/2_create-new-service.md

 You have a `this` scope, which is the instance of your domain service class `UserService`.
 The first parameter of our function provides the function context.

-The function context contains usefull things like logger, the full original command message and functions to invoke other service functions or emit custom events.
+The function context contains useful things like logger, the full original command message and functions to invoke other service functions or emit custom events.

 <Badge text="⚠️ Be aware" type="warning"/>